About SimHealth

 Mission

-SimHealth focuses on moments where urges escalate quickly and support is often unavailable.
-The project explores whether well-governed digital support can improve continuity between sessions and reduce disengagement, without encouraging or normalising gambling.
+SimHealth focuses on moments where urges can escalate quickly and support may be limited or unavailable.
+The project explores whether well-governed digital support can improve continuity between sessions, support safer decision-making, and reduce disengagement — without encouraging or normalising gambling.

 What the project aims to improve